-A total of approximately \$600,000 is available for the period of July 1, 2025 through June 30, 2028, based on anticipated funding under the Workforce Innovation and Opportunity Act (WIOA).
+A total of approximately \$157,053 is available for the period of September 1, 2025 through August 31, 2028, based on anticipated funding under the Workforce Innovation and Opportunity Act (WIOA).
 Contingent on WIOA youth expenditure requirements and availability of funding, additional funds may be available to expand existing programs to better serve the needs of youth, which can include enrollment of additional youth and/or provision of supplemental services.
 Additional funds can also be used to consider proposals not initially funded under this RFP.
 These decisions shall be at the discretion of the LWDB.

-Funding will cover two years of program activities, and one year of follow-up (for those participants who "exit" WIOA services in the second year of the program).
+Funding will cover two years of program activities, and one year of follow-up services.
 DET, pending funding availability and program performance, may extend the contract for a maximum of twelve (12) additional months, at an added cost.
-DET reserves the right to utilize this total (approximate) funding for multiple grants with multiple providers.
+DET reserves the right to utilize this total funding for multiple grants with multiple providers.